Windows 10 Enterprise

 "You can make it so that it would be very hard, if not impossible, to wipe and reload a machine with something else."

-Microsoft says this whitelisting approach will be effective in stopping malware from being run on machines, particularly software that alters its code to prevent detection by anti-virus software.
-Using technology embedded in the hardware and virtualization to sandbox the Code Integrity service will also help foil exploits that compromise Windows at the kernel level, and which can tamper with traditional virus and malware countermeasures.
+Microsoft says this white listing approach will be effective in stopping malware from being run on machines, particularly software that alters its code to prevent detection by anti-virus software.
+Using technology embedded in the hardware and virtualisation to sandbox the Code Integrity service will also help foil exploits that compromise Windows at the kernel level, and which can tamper with traditional virus and malware countermeasures.

 HP, Acer, Lenovo, Toshiba, Fujitsu and others will manufacture systems designed for the new Microsoft security controls.

-IT admins can configure provisioning-package rules that determine the look of the OS, what apps and certificates should be installed, that enroll devices with an MDM suite, set out user rights and more.
+IT admins can configure provisioning-package rules that determine the look of the OS, what apps and certificates should be installed, that enrol devices with an MDM suite, set out user rights and more.

 The same provisioning-package rules can be used to configure multiple machines and can be applied to either a Windows image or running Windows machine via SD card, USB drive or network share.